PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 PERM Labor Certification Requirements

-• You must have an existing permanent job offer by a U.S. employer.
+• The applicant must have an existing permanent job offer by a U.S. employer.

-• The offered wages are required to be equal or above the DOL prevailing wage.
-DOL will subject this to the specific position.
+• The offered wage to the employee must be equal to or above the DOL prevailing wage.
+DOL will subject this to the specific position based on work experience required, geographic area, and other factors.

-• The U.S. employer is obligated to construct and maintain an audit file with additional proof of attempts at recruitment.
+• The U.S. employer is obligated to construct and maintain an “audit file” that has all of the documentation of recruitment efforts.

 PERM Recruitment Steps